sahhdantsw/sahhdantsw/README.md

 ---

-#  About Me
+# 🌸 About Me

 I'm a final-year high school student studying programming, with experience in **HTML/CSS, SQL, Python and C#**.

 When I'm not at school, I usually spend my free time tinkering with electronics, reading, playing video games, or inventing new ways to grow in the world of programming and technology!

-I'm especially interested in accessibility, assistive technology, robotics, neuroscience and educational technology.
+I'm especially interested in:

+* 🧠 Neuroscience
+* ♿ Accessibility Technology
+* 🤖 Robotics
+* 💻 Programming
+* 🎮 Gaming

-Feel free to browse my work and follow my journey as I continue learning and building new things!
+Feel free to browse my work!

 ---

-#  Current Project
+# 🧩 Current Project

 ## Painel das Emoções